Award-winning PDF software

 Instructions and Help about Army reserve retirement points chart

-Greetings everyone my name is Todd Don Makowski I am a 19 year financial management officer in the Unites States Air Force / Air National Guard I've been instructing personal finance for over 15 years in various bases around the country and I've authored a few pieces on personal finance this financial leadership series is meant to guide lead and mentor those who are looking to gain knowledge in financial literacy before we start I'm gonna do this disclaimer this information provided in this briefing does not constitute endorsement by the Department of Defense American Society of military Comptroller's or the Association and govern accountants further the briefer assumes no responsibility for consequences resultant resulting from the use of this information this is a voluntary service intended to improve the knowledge of military members in regards to financial literacy this is my first series on YouTube so I'll try to go through it fairly quickly so that I maintain your attention our my first briefing here is check your retirement points clickability is only for the United States Air Force Reserve Component including the reserves Air Force Reserves their national guard and a GRS the reason for this is because you need to check your own military personnel system and the Army Navy I don't have accents asked access to their points and this uses virtual MPF step number one is to go to virtual MPF and you can find this via the Air Force portal which should be your home page when you click on internet explorer when you're on your government computer number two you're going to click on self-service actions and I've highlighted that with a red arrow and the grip and the red box number three is you're gonna click on personal data Music number four...
+Greetings, everyone!
+My name is Todd Don Makowski.
+I am a 19-year financial management officer in the United States Air Force/Air National Guard.
+I've been instructing personal finance for over 15 years at various bases around the country, and I've authored a few pieces on personal finance.
+This financial leadership series is meant to guide, lead, and mentor those who are looking to gain knowledge in financial literacy.
+Before we start, I'm going to do this disclaimer: The information provided in this briefing does not constitute endorsement by the Department of Defense, American Society of Military Comptrollers, or the Association of Government Accountants.
+Furthermore, the briefer assumes no responsibility for consequences resulting from the use of this information.
+This is a voluntary service intended to improve the knowledge of military members in regards to financial literacy.
+This is my first series on YouTube, so I'll try to go through it fairly quickly to maintain your attention.
+Our first briefing here is "Check Your Retirement Points."
+This is only applicable for the United States Air Force Reserve Component, including the Air Force Reserves, the National Guard, and the GRS.
+The reason for this is because you need to check your own military personnel system, and I don't have access to the points for the Army and Navy.
+To check your retirement points, follow these steps: 1.
+Go to virtual MPF, which you can find via the Air Force portal.
+It should be your home page when you click on Internet Explorer on your government computer.
+2. Click on "Self-Service Actions" (highlighted with a red arrow in the image).
+3. Click on "Personal Data."
+4. Click on "A and G USAF R Point Credit Summary Inquiry," also known as "P cars."
+From now on, I'll refer to it as "P cars."
+Once you've reached P cars, click on "Service History."...